The TLA Toolbox is an IDE (integrated development environment)

 - The Decompose Proof Command has been added to the Toolbox editor.

-It makes it easy to perform the standard hierarchical decompositions of
+It makes it easy to perform the standard hierarchical decompositions of a proof

 based on the structure of the formula to be proved.